MFranceschi6/loading-spinner/README.md

 ### SpinnerSize

-Helper function and object which provides standard spinner sizes.
+Helper object which provides standard spinner sizes.
 It also provides `SpinnerSize.FillElement` which if passed as the size of the spinner will cause the spinner to fill the available space of the element to which is applied